 We sat down with JP Habac, director of the new film, to chat about his experience working on his first full-length feature.

 How was I’m Drunk, I Love You conceived?
 Any previous drafts that didn’t get to see the light of day?
 It all began with the title.

 Four years ago, I was drinking with friends, and yes, everyone was so drunk.
 A friend suddenly shouted out of nowhere, “Nasaan siya?
 Hoy, [name]!
 I’m drunk, I love you!”A few days later, when she was back to her rational self, I asked her if I could use the words she shouted that night as a title for a film.
 I wrote the initial script two years ago.
 But I felt that there was something missing in the story, so I asked my friend, Giancarlo Abrahan, if he could write the script with me.
 Everything else kicked off from there.

+How has the process of co-writing and directing a feature-length film been different from your experiences with short films?
 People may think that a short film is easier to make than a full feature, but each poses its own challenges.
 The past short films that I did made me realize that telling a story within twenty minutes or less is rather difficult.
 Short filmmaking is definitely a good training ground.

 When I make short films, almost the whole process is done fast – from conceptualization, to actual production, to mastering.
 I can do it right away just as long as budget is settled.
 But when we started planning production for I’m Drunk, I Love You, I told my producer that I wanted everything to be planned out, and not to rush things.
 Actually, be it a short or a feature film, things should be taken in stride for better output.